 Denatured alcohol is a good nail polish remover from clothing, flooring, carpeting, etc. But it is not a substitute for nail polish remover to be used on your fingers.

 Methylated spirits contain poisons that can burn your hands and should only be used with gloves on.

 Another urban legend that has popped up is that methylated spirits will bleach and lighten your skin.
 This is totally unfounded and is dangerous.
 Putting denatured alcohol intentionally on your skin will burn.
 It has been intentionally treated with additives that are poisonous and should never be ingested or applied topically.

 Ethanol is a great stove fuel.
-And since methylated spirits is primarily ethanol with additives to keep you from drinking it, it actually makes a good stove fuel also.
+And since methylated spirits are primarily ethanol with additives to keep you from drinking it, it actually makes a good stove fuel also.

-But but since denatured alcohol has such a high ethanol content, it tends to burn very hot.
-Which has in turn created a crisis of people being burned using it as a fuel.
+But since denatured alcohol has such a high ethanol content, it tends to burn very hotly.
+Which has in turn created a crisis of people being burned using it as fuel.
 So much so that PubMed has declared that it should never be used as a fuel.

-Methylated spirits or denatured alcohol has a lot of pros and cons.
+Methylated spirits or denatured alcohol have a lot of pros and cons.

 It is also excellent as a solvent for removing shellac and prepping for a paint job.